 There are two basic ways that your cleaning company might charge you for this service.

 One way is a standalone charge.
 A separate fee for just the oven cleaning is added to your normal bill.

 Other companies might choose to fold this service into your hourly cleaning rate.
 When done this way, there might be no additional charge aside from the extra time required to clean the oven, or there could be a small fee in addition to the extra time.

 What Do We Do at Mop Stars?

-At Denver MOP STARS Cleaning Service, we understand that sometimes things need to be cleaned that aren’t on the standard service list, and we’re happy to accommodate those needs.
+At MOP STARS, we understand that sometimes things need to be cleaned that aren’t on the standard service list, and we’re happy to accommodate those needs.

 For oven cleaning, we’ll simply fold the service into the same hourly rate you’re already paying.